ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

-The Happy Eyeballs algorithm of racing connections to resolved addresses has several stages to avoid delays to the user whenever possible, while preferring the use of IPv6.
-This document discusses how to handle DNS queries when starting a connection on a dual-stack client, how to create an ordered list of destination addresses to which to attempt connections, and how to race the connection attempts.
+The Happy Eyeballs algorithm of racing connections to resolved addresses has several stages to avoid delays to the user whenever possible, while respecting client priorities, such as preferring the use of IPv6 or the availability of protocols like HTTP/3 {{?HTTP3=RFC9114}} or TLS Encrypted Client Hello {{!ECH=I-D.ietf-tls-esni}}.
+This document discusses how to initiate DNS queries when starting a connection, how to sort the list of destination addresses received from DNS answers, and how to race the connection attempts.

-As compared to {{HEV2}}, this document adds support for incorporating SVCB / HTTPS resource records (RRs)
-{{!SVCB=RFC9460}}.
-SVCB RRs provide alternative endpoints and associated information about protocol support, Encrypted ClientHello {{!ECH=I-D.ietf-tls-esni}} keys, address hints, among other relevant hints which may help speed up connection establishment and improve user privacy.
-Discovering protocol support during resolution, such as for HTTP/3 over QUIC {{?RFC9114}}, allows upgrading between protocols on the current connection attempts, instead of waiting for subsequent attempts to use information from other discovery mechanisms such as HTTP Alternative Services
+The major difference between the algorithm defined in this document and {{HEV2}} is the addition of support for SVCB / HTTPS resource records (RRs) {{!SVCB=RFC9460}}.
+SVCB RRs provide alternative endpoints and information about application protocol support, Encrypted ClientHello {{ECH}} keys, address hints, and other relevant details about the services being accessed.
+Discovering protocol support during resolution, such as for HTTP/3 over QUIC {{HTTP3}}, allows upgrading between protocols on the current connection attempts, instead of waiting for subsequent attempts to use information from other discovery mechanisms such as HTTP Alternative Services
 {{?AltSvc=RFC7838}}.
-These records can be queried along with A and AAAA records, and the updated algorithm defines how to handle SVCB responses to improve address and protocol selection.
+These records can be queried along with A and AAAA records, and the updated algorithm defines how to handle SVCB responses to improve connection establishment.

 #  Conventions and Definitions